braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/set_up.md

 Once you have set up Braze within your IdP, they will provide a Target URL and `x.509` certificate which you will input into your Braze account.

-After your Account Manager has enabled SAML SSO for your account, go to `Company Settings` > `Security Settings` and toggle the SAML SSO section to `ON`.
+After your account manager has enabled SAML SSO for your account, go to `Company Settings` > `Security Settings` and toggle the SAML SSO section to `ON`.

 On this page, you, input: